SergioLuisCardoso/SergioLuisCardoso/README.md

 Welcome developers, this is my Github profile!

-I’m Sergio Cardoso and I live in São Paulo.
+I’m Sergio and I live in São Paulo.
 I'm very interested in everything that involves Technology and Development.
 I have knowledge in JavaScript, HTML, CSS, SCSS, NodeJS, ReactJS, AWS, Wordpress, IA, Bootstrap and Java.